git-mhaque/BDDSpecFlow/README.md

 # BDD with SpecFlow
 This project shows various techniques and examples of using Behaviour-Driven Development (BDD).

-- Hello World!
-(HelloWorld.feature)
-- Testing a simple class library (SimpleCalculator.feature)

 ## Concepts

+- Feature
+- Scenario
+- Gherkin language
 - Feature file (.feature)
 - Steps file (.cs for C#)

 ## Gherkin Basics